JoeBuydemDips/ai-image-gen/docs/index.md

 ## License

-This project is licensed under the terms of the license included in the repository.
-See the [LICENSE](../LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/JoeBuydemDips/ai-image-gen/blob/main/LICENSE.txt) file for details.

 ## About This Project